pimcore/pimcore/pimcore/lib/Pimcore/Bundle/EcommerceFrameworkBundle/doc/Working-with-prices.markdown

 ## 2 - Configuration of price systems
 There are two places where the configuration of price system takes place:
 - **Product class**: each product has the method ```getPriceSystemName()``` which returns the name of its price system.
-- **OnlineShopConfig.php**: in the pricesystems section the mapping between price system names and their implementation classes takes place.
+- **EcommerceFrameworkConfig.php**: in the pricesystems section the mapping between price system names and their implementation classes takes place.
 Price system implementations at least need to implement the interface ```\Pimcore\Bundle\EcommerceFrameworkBundle\PriceSystem\IPriceSystem```, but there exist already some useful concrete implementations.

 ```php
 "pricesystems" => [